omkarcloud/google-maps-scraper/README.md

 The data quality is excellent, and the cost is very reasonable.
 Considering that landing just one customer from 1000 contacts can easily cover your investment and generate a nice profit.

-### ❓ This Scraper is Truly One-of-a-Kind, Something I've Never Seen Before.
+### ❓ This Extractor is Truly One-of-a-Kind, Something I've Never Seen Before.
 How Did You Build It?

 Thank you!
-We used Botasaurus, which is the secret behind our awesome Google Maps Scraper.
+We used Botasaurus, which is the secret behind our awesome Google Maps Extractor.

 Botasaurus is a web scraping framework that makes life a lot easier for web scrapers.

-It handled the hardest parts of our scraper, such as:
+It handled the hardest parts of our extractor, such as:

 - Creating a fantastic UI dashboard with task management features
 - Sorting, filtering, and exporting data as CSV, JSON, Excel, etc.
 - Caching, parallel, and asynchronous scraping
-- Built-in integration with Kubernetes, Docker, Server, Gitpod, and a REST API

 If you're a web scraper, I really recommend learning about Botasaurus [here](https://www.omkar.cloud/l/google-maps-to-botasaurus/) 🚀.